freeCodeCamp/LearnToCodeRPG/README.md

 - In case of `new "..."` Do not translate `new`.
 - Prefixes like `player`, `annika`, `layla`, `marco` (or variants like `player @ happy`) should not be translated.
 - Do not translate things between `[]` and `{}`.
 These are variable interpolations and text tags.
+- Do not translate the `nointeract` at the end of the sentence.

 ##### Examples